geoffreylitt/convivial-paper/paper.md

 Notice how after manipulating the data, the user was able to close the table view and continue using the website with its original visual design.
 The table view offers a way to change the data backing a page, but does not need to replace the original interface entirely.

 Most websites that show lists of data also offer actions that can be taken on a row in the table, like adding an item to a shopping cart.
-Wildcard has the ability to make these actions available in the data table if the site adapter implements them.
-The main advantage this provides is the ability to easily perform an action in bulk across multiple rows.
+Wildcard has the ability to make these "row actions" available in the data table if the site adapter implements them.
+The main advantage this provides is the ability to easily perform a row action in bulk across multiple rows.

 For example, it's tedious on Airbnb to click on listings one by one to add them to a list of favorites.
-Using Wildcard, we can just select multiple rows and favorite all of them with one click.
+Using Wildcard, the user can just select multiple rows and favorite all of them with one click.
 Similarly, we can also open the detailed pages for many listings in new tabs.

 <video width="100%" controls="controls" preload="auto" muted="muted" src="media/favorite-open.mp4#t=0.1" muted playsinline controls class>
 </video>